b9Joker108/a.fable.of.the.scriptkiddie.scriptoria/A Fable of the Scriptkiddie Scriptoria (GitHub test).md

 (4) shell - convert bash script to fish - Stack Overflow. https://stackoverflow.com/questions/48152663/convert-bash-script-to-fish.
 (5) Is there a way to "source" a sh script from the fish shell?. https://superuser.com/questions/826333/is-there-a-way-to-source-a-sh-script-from-the-fish-shell.
 (6) shell - convert bash script to fish - Stack Overflow. https://stackoverflow.com/questions/48152663/convert-bash-script-to-fish.

+## Fizsh: A Zsh Shell Extension Subsuming Fish-like Features and Experience

+I initially found out about `fiszh` whilst searching packages in the Debian repository.
+I installed it and commenced configuring it and was quite pleased.
+I subsequently installed it with the package manager's of Kali NetHunter Rootless, Ubuntu, and installed it manually from the project's GitHub archive for my main Termux environment.
+Remember, using third-party packages outside of official repositories accessed by your installations package managers, requires caution and understanding potential security implications.
+Also, I could not get the installation of Fizsh to work within Arch GNU/Linux, which was disappointing.

+**Fizsh** is a package that extends the Zsh shell to incorporate features found in the Fish shell.

+**Key Features:**

+* **Syntax highlighting:** Similar to Fish, Fizsh offers syntax highlighting for commands and arguments In various programming languages, making code more readable and visually appealing and easier to navigate.
+* **MATLAB-like History:** Fizsh adopts a history system similar to MATLAB's, where commands are stored in a named buffer and can be accessed and manipulated easily.
+* **MATLAB-like history search:** Fizsh implements a history search similar to Fish, allowing you to quickly and efficiently search, including substring search, and recall past commands using keywords or patterns, and automates duplicate reduction.
+* **Interactive comments:** Comments can be interactively executed within Fizsh by prepending them with `#!`, providing a more flexible and dynamic scripting experience.
+* **Customization:** Fizsh allows local customizations through a `.fizshrc` file, similar to Zsh's `.zshrc` file.
+* **Additional options:** Fizsh sets specific Zsh options for enhanced functionality, such as automatically appending history, reducing blank lines and ignoring duplicate entries.
+* **Fish-like Syntax:** Fizsh allows you to use Fish's intuitive syntax for aliases, functions, and variables, along with Zsh's syntax.
+* Sets some Zsh options by default, including disabling beeps and expanding prompt variables.

+**Usage:**

+* Fizsh is typically invoked without options or arguments.
+* You can use `fizsh --version`, `fizsh --help`, or `fizsh --login` for specific actions.
+* Running Fizsh with other options or arguments will revert to Zsh.

+**Configuration:**

+* Configuration files reside in `$HOME/.fizsh/`, similar to Zsh.
+* Startup script `~/.fizsh/.fizshrc` allows customization like in Zsh.
+* This allows you to customize aliases, functions, and other settings.

+**Running Fizsh:**

+You can launch Fizsh either by typing `fizsh` in your terminal or specifying it as your default shell in your `~/.bashrc` or `~/.zshrc` file.

+**Origin and Development:**

+* Fizsh is built upon the Zsh shell, incorporating features from the Fish shell.
+* It is developed by Guido van Steen and acknowledges contributions from various developers.

+**Further Information:**

+* Information is available in both `man fizsh` and `info fizsh`.
+* For detailed configuration options, refer to the Zsh man pages.

 ## The Nu-Shell